GILREICH1/awesome-to-do-app/README.md

    <img width="800px" src=".github/Todos-Preview.png"/>
 </a>

-Various changes have been made, including a backend that allows for persistent data storage.
+Various changes have been made, most significantly a backend that allows for persistent data storage.

 ## Technologies used